Dynamics in an exact solvable quantum magnet: benchmark for quantum computer

-{\textit{B. Spin-Flip Dynamics and Magnon's Quantum Walk---}}Now, let's investigate the transport behaviors, trying to fathom out the propagation properties of a single flipped spin on the ground state of FM background.
-We study the time-dependent density $\xi$ that can be measured in recent experiments~\cite{TFukuhara2013,CWeitenberg2011,MKarski2009}, which is the crucial observable for QW,
+{\textit{B. Single Spin-Flip Dynamics and Magnon's QW---}}Then, we would like to study the propagation of a single spin-flip on top of the FM ground state.
+Let's start with calculating the density distribution versus time, which is a key observable easy to measure experimentally in studying QW, with its expression as~\cite{TFukuhara2013,CWeitenberg2011,MKarski2009},

 with